-The KPT was originally designed to measure fuel consumption in households that use a single woodburning stove for all of their cooking needs.
-While this still occurs in some areas, it is becoming more common for households to use more than one combination of stoves and fuels (Masera et al., 2005).7 It is possible that a new stove will affect consumption of all fuels.
-Thus, the KPT has been redesigned to accommodate a range of possible stove-fuel combinations that may be used in real conditions in addition to the improved stove.8
+The KPT was originally designed to measure fuel consumption in households that use a single wood burning stove for all of their cooking needs.
+While this still occurs in some areas, it is common for households to use more than one combination of stoves and fuels (Masera et al., 2005).
+It is possible that a new stove will affect consumption of all fuels.
+Thus, the KPT has been redesigned to accommodate a range of possible stove-fuel combinations that may be used in real conditions in addition to the improved stove.

-Through the KPT, stove testers will measure daily fuel consumption in order to calculate the average per capita quantity of each fuel consumed in the household as well as the total quantity of energy consumed.
-In order to compare total fuel consumption in either the cross-sectional or the paired sample test design, stove testers must weigh the quantity of fuel that is consumed each day and convert this quantity into an energy equivalent quantity by multiplying the mass of each fuel consumed by the calorific value of that fuel.
-See Appendix 4 for a discussion of the calorific value of various types of fuel.
+Through the KPT, stove testers will measure daily fuel consumption in order to calculate the average adult-equivalent quantity of each fuel consumed in the household as well as the total quantity of energy consumed.
+In order to compare total fuel consumption in either the cross-sectional or the paired sample test design, stove testers must weigh the quantity of fuel that is consumed each day